CharleyLiu/Leetcode/Longest Substring Without Repeating Characters/README.md

              Note that the answer must be a substring, "pwke" is a subsequence and not a substring.

-Runtime: 20 ms, faster than 79.96% of C++ online submissions for Longest Substring Without Repeating Characters.
+Solution 1:Runtime: 20 ms, faster than 79.96% of C++ online submissions for Longest Substring Without Repeating Characters.

+Shorter Solution: Runtime: 16 ms, faster than 92.33% of C++ online submissions for Longest Substring Without Repeating Characters.